Mexico's Alsea posts quarterly loss, praises Starbucks comeback

-MEXICO CITY (Reuters) - Mexico’s Alsea on Thursday reported a net loss of 312.1 million pesos ($15.3 million) in the first quarter, in a setback for the restaurant operator after it returned to profit at the end of last year.
+Mexico's Alsea (ALSEA.MX) on Thursday reported a net loss of 312.1 million pesos ($15.3 million) in the first quarter, in a setback for the restaurant operator after it returned to profit at the end of last year.

 Alsea, which operates Starbucks, Domino's and Burger King sites in South America and Europe, attributed the loss - which was steeper than a nearly 280 mln loss in the same quarter a year ago - to the ongoing impact of the coronavirus pandemic and store closures.